7604timo/nagios/README.md

 # Nagios
 https://www.nagios.org/

-A few scripts I've had to make to make my life easier:
+A few scripts I've had to make for the outstanding Nagios to make my life easier:

 ```canon_printers.pl```